hinsoned/Active_Recall_Pro/README.md

 ## CONTRIBUTOR GUIDELINES
 - The most important guideline: If you have a question about how something works, CHECK THE WIKI FIRST.
 - Be sure to update the README TODO section by adding an x next to anything  you complete.
+- When you add a function, include a single line comment that explains it in plain English.
 - Initial the things from the TODO list that you have completed so yor get credit.
-- Add any function you create to the wiki for the related page.
+- Add any function you create to the wiki for the related page so that other conrtibutors can understand it.

 ## Environment Notes